 The purpose of a proficiency exam is to accurately place a student in a high school math course if that student has not taken the traditionally named sequence of math courses as defined by DVUSD (Algebra 1-2, Geometry, Algebra 3-4).
 Students who believe they have taken a similar course to a DVUSD high school math course may request a proficiency exam up to the first 10 days of class or prior to enrollment.
+If a student successfully completes the proficiency exam with a score of 80% or higher, the student will be placed in the next course in the district's math sequence.
+If a student attempts the proficiency exam and fails, he/she may not repeat the proficiency exam.
+The Algebra 1-2 Proficiency exam places students into Geometry 1-2 and the Geometry 1-2 Proficiency Exam places students into Algebra 3-4 (these are the only high school proficiency exams available in math).

 Students will not receive high school credit for a proficiency exam.
 Students must take a Test-Out to receive credit for a high school math course.
 Students are welcome to schedule a Test-Out after completing the proficiency exam; however, the proficiency exam is not required to qualify for a Test-Out.

-The district does not provide study guides, textbooks, or other types of assistance for a Test-Out exam.
-If a student successfully completes the proficiency exam with a score of "C" or higher, the student will be placed in the next course in the DVUSD sequence.
+The district does not provide study guides, textbooks, or other types of assistance for proficiency exams or Test Outs.